 Methodology

-This page documents exactly where the numbers on Web Vitals Explorer come from, how they're calculated, how often they refresh, and what they do and don't represent.
+VitalsLens scores any URL on two axes simultaneously: Core Web Vitals performance (Axis 1) and LLM-citation-readiness (Axis 2).
+This page documents exactly where each score comes from, how it's calculated, how often it refreshes, and what each axis does and doesn't represent.
 If you're citing data from this site in a report or talk, this is the page to link.

 Every Core Web Vitals metric on this site comes from the Chrome User Experience Report (CrUX) — a public dataset published and maintained by Google.
 CrUX aggregates real-user measurements from Chrome browsers worldwide and reports them at the origin level on a 28-day rolling window.